The Top 10 Things to Do in Galápagos

 7. Learn About the Galápagos’ Volcanos

-The Galápagos islands were formed by volcanic activity, and to this day many are still active.
+The Galápagos Islands were formed by volcanic activity, and to this day many are still active.
 Recent eruptions of Wolf Volcano and Sierra Negra provide an opportunity to see how lava flows ultimately created the unique landscapes of the islands.
-Seeing the aftermath is an amazing (and very safe!) way to learn how oddities like lava tubes formed.
-These tunnels, caves, and craters are just part of an ever-changing landscape, creating an irresistible draw for visitors.
+If you're lucky enough to be visiting when this occurs, you just might get a front-row view to the action—thanks to flexible schedules that allow for true exploration on a National Geographic-Lindblad Expeditions voyage, your expedition leader and captain may reroute the ship to visit the eruption from a safe distance.
+While exploring on land, you'll also see firsthand how oddities like lava tubes formed after previous eruptions.
+These tunnels, caves and craters are just part of an ever-changing landscape, creating an irresistible draw for visitors.

 8. Photograph Kicker Rock

-One of the Galápagos’ most amazing landmarks rises straight out of the water near San Cristobal Island.
-Also called Leon Dormido, it’s a remnant of volcanic activity known as a tuff cone—a steep vertical formation of ash, this one rising 500 feet out of the sea.
-As it’s eroded into its current form, it’s become a destination for photographers who love to test their skills and catch its contours in the warm pink light of the sunset, as the rays at the horizon line up just so with the breaks in the formation.
+One of Galápagos’ most amazing landmarks, Kicker Rock rises straight out of the water near San Cristobal Island.
+Also called Leon Dormido (or "Sleeping Lion"), it’s a remnant of volcanic activity known as a tuff cone—a steep vertical formation of ash, this one rising 500 feet out of the sea.
+As it’s eroded into its current form, it’s become an iconic destination for photographers who love to test their skills and catch its contours in the warm pink light of the sunset.
+With help from a National Geographic certified photo instructor, you can be sure to capture the ideal shot with the sun's rays lining up just so with the breaks in the formation.

 9. Get a Taste of Local Flavors

 Ecuadorian cuisine along the coast and in the Galápagos is as varied as the islands themselves.
 In a special lunch on the ship, you might try a local suckling pig or arroz marinero, a seafood rice that’s a local favorite—all flavored with condiments and herbs grown right in the Galápagos.
-You’ll also get a sense of not just the local palate, but also local industry when you visit one of several local coffee plantations, where volcanic soil rich in nutrients and minerals give their product its unique flavor and natural sweetness, a balance between sugar and chocolate with a hint of sea salt.
+You’ll also get a sense of not just the local palate, but also local industry when you visit one of several local coffee plantations.
+Thanks to the volcanic landscapes, the soil is rich in nutrients and minerals that give their product its unique flavor and natural sweetness, a balance between sugar and chocolate with a hint of sea salt.

 10. Experience Life on the Mainland